-Historically, the seasonality of the Label and Container Segments had evolved such that the first and second quarters were generally the strongest due to the number of work days and various customer-related activities.
+Historically, the seasonality of the Label and Container Segments has evolved such that the first and second quarters were generally the strongest due to the number of work days and various customer-related activities.
 Also, there are many products that have a spring-summer bias in North America and Europe such as agricultural chemicals and certain beverage products, which generate additional sales volumes for CCL in the first half of the year.
-However, with the addition of the Avery Segment, the third quarter will be the strongest for CCL sales as this Segment will benefit from the "back-to-school" surge in North America.
-The final quarter of the year is negatively affected from a sales perspective in the Northern Hemisphere by Thanksgiving and the Christmas and New Year holiday season shutdowns globally.
+For Avery, the third quarter has historically been its strongest, as it benefits from the increased demand related to back-to-school activities in North America.
+For the Checkpoint Segment, the second half of the calendar year is healthier as the business substantially follows the retail cycle of its customers, which traditionally experiences more consumer activity from September through the end of the year and prepares for the same in its supply chain from mid-year on.
+The final quarter of the year is negatively affected from a sales perspective in the Northern Hemisphere by Thanksgiving and globally by the Christmas and New Year holiday season shutdowns.